YuriyGuts/kaggle-quora-question-pairs/README.md

 ### Hardware Requirements

-Almost all notebooks (with the exception of some 3rd-party scripts) can efficiently utilize multi-core machines.
+Almost all code (with the exception of some 3rd-party scripts) can efficiently utilize multi-core machines.
 At the same time, some of them might be memory-hungry.
 All code has been tested on a machine with 64 GB RAM.
 For all non-neural notebooks, a `c4.8xlarge` AWS instance should do excellent.